PROFILE

 financed.
 Growth rates had been more than 5%

-from the late 1990s through 2003.
+from the late 1990s through 2006, but slowed in

-Many Burkinabe migrate to neighboring
+Many Burkinabe migrate to neighboring countries

-countries for work, and their remittances
+for work, and their remittances provide a

-provide a contribution to the economy's balance
+contribution to the economy's balance of

-of payments that is second only to cotton as a
+payments that is second only to cotton as a

 source of foreign exchange earnings.
 Political